thycotic/alm-docs/5000-get-started/5170-create-users/index.md

 Each member of your organization who will use ALM must have a **Thycotic One** account.
 These free accounts provide authentication to Thycotic’s cloud services, including ALM.

-To open a Thycotic One account, visit *login.thycotic.com*.
+To open a Thycotic One account, visit [Thycotic One](https://login.thycotic.com/Account/Login).

 The email a user submits when signing up for Thycotic One will be the email they must provide later when obtaining an ALM user account.